Farcrada/DiscordPlugins/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for a plugin or an entirely new one
 title: "[Feature Request] [PluginName?]
 Idea?"
 labels: enhancement
 assignees: Farcrada